ajmhs/opentelemetry-adapter/readme.md

 ## Configuration of the routing service

-TODO: This is the raw chatbot output, needs editing fr clarity, brevity, style

-The provided Routing Service configuration is an XML file that defines a setup for integrating OpenTelemetry with RTI Connext DDS.
-Below is an annotated explanation of the configuration:
+The included Routing Service configuration is an XML file that defines a setup for integrating OpenTelemetry with RTI Connext DDS.
+It sets up an RTI Routing Service instance named `OpenTelemetryGateway` to integrate with OpenTelemetry using a the adapter plugin.
+It defines:

----

-### **Root Element: `<dds>`**
-- **Namespace and Schema**:
-  - The `xmlns:xsi` attribute specifies the XML Schema Instance namespace.
-  - The `xsi:noNamespaceSchemaLocation` attribute points to the schema definition for RTI Routing Service version 7.3.0.
-This ensures the XML adheres to the expected structure and syntax.
+- Configuration variables for scraping metrics and enabling debug logging.
+- A plugin library (`AdapterLib`) with an adapter plugin (`OpenTelemetryAdapter`) for OpenTelemetry integration.
+- A domain route (`DDSOtel`) with a connection (`OpenTelemetryConnection`) that uses the adapter plugin.

+This setup is designed to enable the collection and export of telemetry data from RTI Connext DDS to Prometheus.

 ---